 Introduction In the construction industry, it is common for contractors to say Lien instead of sworn statement of amount due on public project.
 While the effect is essentially the same, the difference is contractors cannot seize and sell public property if they are not paid.
-Thus, the mechanism for filing a “lien” on a public… Continue reading How Long Does a Contractor Have to File a Sworn Statement (i.e. Lien) on a Public Project?
+Thus, the mechanism for filing a “lien” on a public… Continue reading Contractor Deadline to File Sworn Statement on Public Projects

 ***This post’s original content has been edited to reflect the legislative changes enacted pursuant to the passing of LA HB 203 Introduction You are a subcontractor on a big job, and your demands for payment are going nowhere.
 Naturally, you are going to file a lien on the project.
-But what if the general contractor… Continue reading Subcontractors: You Can File a Lien if the General Contractor Did Not File a Notice of Contract
+But what if the general contractor… Continue reading Subcontractors: File a Lien if GC Misses Notice of Contract

 Introduction In construction, whether residential or commercial, the stakes are high.
 There is a lot of money at stake and a lot of parties.
 Owners, Contractors, Engineers, Architects, Banks and Subcontractors to name some.
 When a dispute arise regarding one workmanship, the term defective workmanship or poor workmanship may be alleged.
 In the back of… Continue reading Is Defective Workmanship Covered by Insurance?